FlamingLasrSwrd/flaminglasrswrd.github.io/_posts/archive/communication.md

 date: "04/06/2015"
 category: archive
 ---
+A generalized communications checklist/outline following the Five Cannons of Rhetoric as a summary of my introduction to public speaking class.
 <!--more-->

-A generalized communications checklist/outline following the Five Cannons of Rhetoric as a summary of my introduction to public speaking class:

 ## Invention